-There is a method to synchronise multiple boards by daisy chaining boards together through a mini-jack cable, note that you can only have one master in a set of boards and you cannot connect two output signals together, otherwise the FPGA will get damaged.
+There is a method to synchronise multiple boards by daisy chaining boards together through a mini-jack cable, note that you can only have one master in a set of boards, and you cannot connect two output signals together, otherwise the FPGA will get damaged.

 Both Links are connected to two different FPGA pins.
 The purpose is to have multiple configurations possible, however we don’t have to use both ports as it entirely depends on the configuration and number of boards used.
 Here are a few example configurations.